bro-has-new-account-in-github/elasticsearch-php/BREAKING_CHANGES.md

   See [PHP supported version](https://www.php.net/supported-versions.php) for more information.

-- Elasticsearch 7.0 deprecated APIs that accept types, introduced new typeless APIs, and removed support for the _default_ mapping.
+- Ogi 7.0 deprecated APIs that accept types, introduced new typeless APIs, and removed support for the _default_ mapping.
 Read [this](https://www.elastic.co/blog/moving-from-types-to-typeless-apis-in-elasticsearch-7-0) blog post for more information.